 - Do not visit parks that have been closed by local authorities like the public health department or land management agencies.

 - Stay 6 feet away from people outside of your social bubble and avoid narrow trails where distancing may prove difficult.
 If you cannot maintain 6 feet of distance, do not enter the space.

 - Consider visiting in off times to minimize the risk of trailhead crowding.

 - Consider wearing a face covering while enjoying park spaces, particularly in parking areas and on the crowded first half-mile of trails.

 - Restrooms and facilities are closed at many locations.
 Plan ahead before leaving home.

 - Give others the opportunity to have a safe experience by limiting the length of your stay.

-- Avoid parking in crowded neighborhoods and walk into parkland from a considerate distance when possible.
+- Avoid parking in crowded neighborhoods and walk into parkland from a considerate distance when parking on city streets.

 - Leave no trace: carry out what you carry in, especially because garbage collection is limited at this time.

 - Visit nature virtually and take advantage of online resources to stay connected to our parklands.

 Join One Tam.
 Members support projects, research and education across our five partner agencies.